Skip To Main Content

 Nursing Services

-Christina has been a Registered Nurse since 2005, has a Bachelor of Science degree in Nursing, is a Public Health Nurse, and has a School Nurse Services Credential.
-She joined our district in 2018.
-Her clinical experience includes acute medical and surgical care with a specialty in Trauma services.
+Frances has been a Registered Nurse since 2023, has a Bachelor of Science degree in Nursing from the University of San Francisco and is a Public Health Nurse.
+She joined our district in 2025.
+Her clinical experience includes progressive care, psychiatric, and pediatric palliative care.
+Nurse Frances can be reached at capupusf@luhsd.net.

 Each comprehensive site has a Health Clerk who is on campus daily and may be reached at the following extensions:

-Freedom High School: Rachel Murphy 925-625-5900 x3013
+Freedom High School:

-Heritage High School: Lisa Ray 925-634-0037 x6000
+Heritage High School:

-Liberty High School: Nicole Montgomery 925-634-3521 x5212
+Liberty High School:

 Please remember all healthcare plans need to be renewed at the beginning of each school year AND if there are any changes to the plan.
 See your site representative for any questions or concerns.